Herbert Gerald David (Gerald) Brown

 The Funeral Account

 It is our normal practice to forward the funeral account seven days following the funeral service.
-The account is due for payment approximately 30 days after the funeral service.
+The account is due for payment 21 days after the funeral service.
 We offer varying payment options.
 Please contact us for details.